Ali Moeen Nawazish: Early life

 Ali Moeen Nawazish is from Rawalpindi, Pakistan and has spent most of his life there.
 He studied at St Mary's Academy (Rawalpindi), Roots School System during his General Certificate of Education.
 Ali's academic performance oscillated as a child and sometimes he barely passed his examinations.
 He has claimed that he wishes to achieve greatness and make a name for himself and his homeland.
 He received 9 A's in his O Level, along with a "Top in World" award in computer studies.

 Nawazish rose to popularity in 2009 for securing 22 A grades, 1B and 1C A Levels, a world record at that time.
 He went on to obtain his bachelor's degree in Politics and International Relations from Trinity Hall, Cambridge, and then completed a master's degree in journalism from the: Columbia University Graduate School of Journalism.

 Media attention

 In 2009, Nawazish completed his A Levels in 23 subjects, a world record at that time.
 The subjects he took included physics, chemistry, biology, math, further mathematics, sociology, Urdu literature, travel and tourism, general further mathematics, computer studies, ICT, psychology, critical thinking, marine sciences, English language, thinking skills, geography, pure mathematics, general paper, business studies, applied geography, general studies and human biology.
 He also received awards for the highest marks in the country in computing and ICT.

 Nawazish's A Level result was taken up by the international media.
 He was interviewed by or quoted in a number of newspapers and TV channels including Times Online, The Telegraph, Daily Mail, Khaleej Times, The Independent, BBC, CNN, Al Jazeera.

-Nawazish faced severe backlash and criticism from the public for interviewing Shah Hussain, the attacker who stabbed Khadija Siddique 23 times in broad daylight and posting the interview on his personal Facebook page.